PengBoXiangShang/multigraph_transformer/README.md

 This project is licensed under the MIT License

 ## Acknowledgement
-Xavier Bresson is supported in part by NRF Fellowship NRFF2017-10.
 Many thanks to the great sketch dataset [**Quick, Draw！**](https://github.com/googlecreativelab/quickdraw-dataset) released by Google.

 ## FAQ